 My biggest thought over the last six months is crushing the stigma attached to addiction and people suffering from substance use.
-I’m also quite struck at the number of middle age men dying of alcohol or alcohol-related death, and suicide.
+I’m also quite struck at the number of middle-aged men dying of alcohol or alcohol-related death, and suicide.

 It hurts this tender heart.
-Life is so precious and the preservation of it necessary.
-Early interventions, more education around it and sooner, is needed.
-Too many people suffering and so much judgement that people are left inside their heads and hurt.
+Life is so precious and the preservation of it is necessary.
+Early interventions, more education around it and sooner, are needed.
+Too many people suffer and so much judgement that people are left inside their heads and hurt.
 Mental health and addiction need to be at the forefront.

 I’m quite likely at the stage of being a very loud advocate, demonstrator, and rallier.
 It’s time.

 My other reflection is that we need more human connection – not less.
 We need to put the phones, computers, aside, and talk with our fellow humans.
 We need one another.
 Hug more, smile more, laugh more, and be silly more.
 Reach out and love someone.
 Random strangers, friends, family, work peers – just do it.

 Time is a very precious and often a ‘taken for granted’ commodity.
 We get stuck in the later’s, I don’t have time, too busy, etc.